xiaotianliu01/Multi-Agent-Deep-Reinforcement-Learning-on-Multi-Echelon-Inventory-Management/README.md

 ## How To Run
-When your environment is ready, you can start the training by running
+When your environment is ready, you can start the training with
 ``` Bash
 python train_env.py
 ```